 Sam Paddock is the former CEO and Co-Founder of the digital education company, GetSmarter.
 Sam and his brother Rob started the company in 2008 and grew it to operate in 167 countries by partnering with world-class universities to offer short online courses for professionals.
 Sam is also a co-founder of Getwine, Hubble Studios, and investor at Yuppiechef.
 Sam was on our stage last year alongside former President of South Africa, Thabo Mbeki speaking about the future of education.

 Niket Desai is a poster child for the international entrepreneur spirit.
 At just 30 years old, he has already lived the life that only the new generation of business superstars can.
 Niket sold his startup Punch’d to Google, the worked at FlipKart, as Chief of Staff and Product, where he presided over one of the fastest growing companies in India’s history.
-Now, Desai will appear on stage at Heavy Chef, with Valter Adão, Head of Deloitte Digital, in Sandton on the 11th July.
-Thanks to a collaboration between Heavy Chef Foundation and Nedgroup Investments, a limited number of public tickets for the event and a morning masterclass the following day are available on the Heavy Chef website.
+Now, Desai will appear on stage at Heavy Chef, with Valter Adão, Head of Deloitte Digital in Sandton on the 11th of July.

 S'onqoba Vuba is a disruptor in the education space.
-Currently, S'onqoba is Managing Director of Perpetu8, an advisory and implementation consultancy for SMME’s.
+Currentl she is Managing Director of Perpetu8, an advisory and implementation consultancy for SMME’s.
 In a succinct and powerful presentation, S’onqoba speaks of the importance of rethinking education in the shadow of the 4th Industrial Revolution.
-She shares her views on how we can use technolog improve the way we, as humans, can improve our day-to-day living in the digital age.
+She shares her views on how we can use technology to improve our day-to-day living in the digital age.

 Mike Perk has been the digital industry since the '90s, contributing to 16 pager internet marketing magazines back when Google didn't even exist.
 Now, Perk is considered one of the top DX (um, that'd be 'digital transformation') consultants working in Africa.
 He is British though, so, in this critical presentation on digital change management, Perk uses 'The Great Escape' as a backdrop to four singular elements to remember when entering the 4th Industrial Revolution.